hackAIR is an open technology platform that you can use to access, collect and improve air information on quality in Europe. It consists of:

 Low-tech measurement setup

-a low-tech measurement setup involving paper filters and aquarium air pumps.
+a low-tech measurement setup involving cardboard and petroleum jelly.

 A data fusion algorithm will then be used to merge air quality information from various sources and produce a normalised map of air quality.
 The algorithm also semantically integrates heterogeneous data (i.e. environmental and user-based) and develops reasoning techniques.

 The hackAIR platform will be developed as open source software and distributed for free.
 Design specifications for hackAIR’s will likewise be openly available.